 A student Health History Form is completed by parent/guardian and given to the School Nurse for review.
 The information provided is used to assist the School Nurse in providing appropriate health services to students during the school day and to prepare staff for any emergency situations that may arise.

 Students with life-threatening health conditions require medication or treatment orders in order to attend public schools.
 The law defines life-threatening condition as a health condition that will put the child in danger of death during the school day, if a medication or treatment orders and a nursing care plan are not in place.
-Examples of a life-threatening condition are: Seizure disorders, Anaphylaxis, Diabetes, Asthma, Blood disorders, Cardiac disorders, or other life threatening conditions.
+Examples of a life-threatening condition are: Seizure disorders, Anaphylaxis, Diabetes, SEVERE Asthma, Blood disorders, Cardiac disorders, or other life threatening conditions.

 State law requires written permission from a licensed health care provider and the parent/guardian before any medication, prescription or over-the-counter medication may be taken at school.
 If your child needs to take medication at school, please return a completed medication authorization form.